 Kapil Sharma Mocks Bappi Lahiri; Calls him 'Maharani Of Jaipur'!

-Laughter Challenge is back on small screen!
+Laughter Challenge is back on the small screen!
 Star Plus shared a few short teasers on its Instagram account revealing that they can watch Kapil Sharma on Laughter Challenge Joke Sabha this weekend.
 In one of the videos shared by the channel, Kapil can be seen mocking music director Bappi Lahiri.
 The channel captioned the video, "We bet, your coming weekends would be all laughter!
 Are you up for this challenge?
 Watch #LaughterChallengeJokeSabha, This Sat-Sun at 8pm only on StarPlus @kapilsharma @navjotsinghsidhu."

 In an act, Kapil is seen imitating Inspector Shamsher, who threatens to put Bappi Lahiri behind the bars for stealing jewellery, while Shekhar Suman and Navjot Singh Sidhu are seen enjoying Kapil's act.
 Kapil as the inspector is also seen mocking Bappi Lahiri by saying that the singer looks less like a music director and more like 'Maharani of Jaipur', while Shekhar Suman and Sidhu are seen laughing out loud.